 Check out Vertex42.com for excel templates if you want one that is fancier!

 Paper & Pen

 You can do the exact same thing we just did in excel on paper.
 Sometimes money can be more real when you have to write everything down instead of just typing it onto the computer.
-Check out: Are you detached from your money to learn about this.
 Paper and pen is also great if you want to keep your list out in front of you for motivation.

 Today we are lucky enough to have endless options on the internet that can help you track everything and do the math for you!
 There are apps, online and offline software, calculators and more.
 Below is just a small portion of the options that are available.

 Ready for Zero – this one is great for motivation while using the debt stacking approach.
 (Ready for Zero Review) They build in motivation with visual graphs and trophies to keep you going.
 Plus they pull in all the data that you need, no need to do math.

 SavvyMoney – this one is great in helping you pick out the perfect plan for you.
 It will actually show you the difference between the debt snowball and the debt stacking plans so you can make an educated decision on what the extra interest will cost you.

 Quicken – I use quicken and have since 1998 because I like having control over my data.
 The nice part of using the software is that it also allows you to create a budget and debt payoff plan right in the software.
 This way when you record payments while balancing your checkbook it is automatically updated all in one location.
 There is no need to head to another site to manage your debt payoff.
 (Review of Quicken)